idk35325/Chromebooks-Linux-Audio-Fix-For-RW_Legacy/README.md

 - 🟡 Arch Linux

-If you test and confirm it works on other distros " More Chromebooks Models " platform processor " and processors   , please open an **issue** or **pull request** so we can update the list!
+If you test and confirm it works on other distros " More Chromebooks Models " platform processor " and processors   , please open an **issue** or **pull request** so i can update the list!

 ⚙️ Installation (Manual Method)